masc-ucsc/livehd/docs/projects.md

     * https://www.jameswhanlon.com/querying-logical-paths-in-a-verilog-design.html
 * It would be cool if subsections (selected) parts can be visualized with something like https://github.com/nturley/netlistsvg
 * The shell may be expanded to support simulation in the future

+## SIMD json

+LiveHD uses rapidjson in several places.
+There is a newer SIMD json library that leverages SIMD instructions to perform a faster json parsing.
+An issue is that SIMD json does not have code generation.

+The idea will be to benchmark the difference in speed, if the difference is less than 2x, it may not bet worth having 2 code bases.

 ## Benchmark API in lgshell